DevApp101/Gerard-s-Professional-Portfolio-/README.md

 #Gerard-s-Professional-Portfolio- Online Courses & Certifications

+This section highlights the online courses and certifications I have completed.
+Explore the details of each course to understand the skills and knowledge I have acquired.

 *Click 'Read more' to view detailed infomation about each course*

 *Please note that images of certificates may take a few moments to load*